ModdedMinecraftClub/poller-legacy/README.md

 # poller

+## This project has been deprecated & archived, new and improved version: [ModdedMinecraftClub/Mmcc.Stats](https://github.com/ModdedMinecraftClub/Mmcc.Stats).

 Player count statistics tool for Minecraft server networks - tracking and displaying which servers are played.

 Available at <https://poller.moddedminecraft.club/.>